greg-raven/Uncommon-Sense/_posts/2014-08-04-thank-you-christian-white-men.md

 tag: 'Andrew Klavan'
 ---

-When we look back in time and accuse Christian white men of treating others unfairly, we’re holding them to standards they propagated and which we participate in because they thought it right to include us.
+When we look back in time and accuse Christian white men of treating others unfairly, we're holding them to standards they propagated and which we participate in because they thought it right to include us.